BOB NOLAN: EARLY LIFE AND CAREER (1935-1940)

 (The Calin Coburn Collections ©2004)

 Every Spring, as soon as the snow left the mountains and roads were passable, Bob would load up his Jeep or pickup and drive to Big Bear Lake.
 He lived simply for the next four months, cooked his own meals, and caught just one fish a day because one fish was all he could eat, he said.
 He continued his swimming in the cold lake.
 This is where he wrote many of his songs and where he regained the serenity he lost in the crowds he entertained.
 For the first few years, his wife P-Nuts accompanied him and worked in a little restaurant close by.
 But P-Nuts was a social person and eventually stayed behind in their home at Studio City.

 He was so very quiet and he didn't talk much at all but, after you knew him, you really liked Bob.
 He was very honest.
 But he was just so bashful all the time.
 We were like brothers.
 (Roy Rogers)

 In 1939, the Pioneers began a new syndicated radio show, Sunshine Ranch, originally aired over KNX and the Mutual Broadcasting System and recorded by Allied Phonograph and Record Manufacturing Co. in Hollywood.
 "And now we turn for awhile from the busy highway of life, and down the winding lane that leads to Sunshine Ranch for a visit with our old friends, Bob Nolan, Tim Spencer, Pat Brady, Lloyd Perryman and the Farr Brothers - Hugh and Karl.
 Here they are all set to bring us once again the songs and sentiments of the open range, songs in the distinctive style of the Sons of the Pioneers!"
 Karl took the part of an educated man in love with large words.
 Each man was Foreman for a Day and there was a lot of good-natured banter and music.
-Unfortunately, most of the shows are lost.
+Unfortunately, most of the shows have been lost.